How much does it cost to own a pet in Australia?

 Puppy preschools are fantastic places to both train and socialise your young dog.
 Socialising your dog will help them to be calm and less defensive when engaging with another pet.

-Australians spend $79 million on training and behaviour classes, accounting for 9% of the total Australian spend on dogs.
+According to the Pet Ownership Report in 2016, Australians spend $274 million on training and behaviour modification for cats and dogs.
 The cost of training classes varies wildly, depending on where you live and the services provided.
 Speak to your vet for advice on the best one for you and your pet.

 While it’s true that owning a pet is a big responsibility, and it can get pricey at times, it’s also one of the most special and rewarding experiences you can have in life.
 When we speak to people about the real costs of owning a pet, most understand the costs involved.
 Even more think it’s far more than worth it for the enjoyment and love they receive.
 So the main point to all this is to make some of the costs clearer so that you’ll know what to expect when you decide on purchasing a pet..